Healthy Gift Ideas for Mast Cell Activation Syndrome and Histamine Intolerance

 The Rest of the Healthy Gift Idea Story

-As soon as she opened that bottle of lotion, a migraine started coming on.
+As soon as I opened that bottle of lotion, a migraine started coming on.

 The smell of the soaps hit me like a brick, too.